 A second set of legislative proposals was presented by the Commission in September 2016.
 The aim of it was to modernise the copyright framework, focusing on allowing for wider online availability of content across the EU, adapting exceptions and limitations to the digital world, and achieving a well-functioning copyright market place.
-The new Directive on copyright in the digital single market was agreed between the Council of the European Union, the European Parliament and the Commission on 13 February 2019 and then approved by the European Parliament on 26 March 2019.
-It will need to be endorsed by the Council on 15 April 2019.
+The new Directive on copyright in the digital single market was agreed between the Council of the European Union, the European Parliament and the Commission on 13 February 2019.
+It was then approved by the European Parliament on 26 March 2019 and endorsed by the Council on 15 April 2019.
 The Directive was published in the Official Journal of the EU on 17 May 2019.

 What are copyright and related rights ?

 These are rights granted to authors (copyright or authors' rights) and to performers, producers and broadcasters (related rights).
 They include:

 - Economic rights which enable rightholders to control the use of their works and other protected material and be remunerated for their use.
 They normally take the form of exclusive rights, notably to authorise or prohibit the making and distribution of copies as well as communication to the public.
 Economic rights and their terms of protection are harmonised at EU level.

 - Moral rights include the right to claim authorship of the work and the right to object to any derogatory action in relation to the work.
 They are not harmonised at EU level.